 None (none) of the parent company revenue were revenue from group companies and none (none) of the operating costs were from group companies.
 The parent company does not have any loans to associated companies and there are no guarantees issued by the parent company to associated companies.
 All transactions are on arm's length terms.

-NOTE 26 Shares in group companies
+NOTE 25 Shares in group companies, parent company

-Change during the year 2019 2018
+Change during the year 2020 2019

-As of January 1 126 600 179 567
+As of January 1 126 600 126 600

-Acquisitions (in relation to merger) 0 25 459

-Disposals (in relation to merger) 0 -78 426
+Impairment -27 500 0

-As of December 31 126 600 126 600
+As of December 31 99 100 126 600